 Can social media analytics help marketers come up with better strategies and connect better with their target audience?
-That’s one of the key questions we answered in our report, What Social Media Analytics Can’t Tell You About Your Customers.

 As it turns out, social media analytics alone can’t give marketers the necessary insight to improve how they market and sell to customers.
 That’s because much of what marketers see on social media analytics captures the behavior of enthusiasts: social media users who post 5x a week or more.
 These users make up a small minority of the social media audience (29%) and differ from the majority of customers, who are more likely to be lurkers (those who post once a week or less) or dabblers (those who post 2 to 4 times per week).

 Knowing the interests of our customers is a basic tenet of great marketing.
 Unfortunately, analytics tools can’t help you capture that understanding because they don’t provide a holistic picture of your social media audience.
 Compared to lurkers, enthusiasts pay more attention to just about every topic or area of activity on Facebook.
 And in categories like health, science, crafts and cooking, that difference between enthusiasts and lurkers become even more dramatic.